BernardoRFonseca/BernardoRFonseca/README.md

 The main objective of this personal projects portfolio is to demonstrate my skills in solving business challenges through my knowledge and tools of Data Science.

-25-year-old **Trilingual** professional (English, Portuguese and French) possessing a **BSc in Finance, Nanodegree in Data Analysis** and several courses related to economics. **Over 4 years of experience** working as Financial Data Analyst and Data Collector.
+25-year-old **Trilingual** professional (English, Portuguese and French) possessing a **Higher Diploma in Science in Data Analytics, BSc in Finance, Nanodegree in Data Analysis** and several courses related to economics. **Over 4 years of experience** working as Financial Data Analyst and Data Collector.

-Currently **Senior Financial Data Analyst** at Infosys BPM for Bloomberg LP and a **Higher Diploma in Science in Data Analytics student** at CCT College Dublin.
+Currently **Financial Analyst** at Amundi.

 ### **Analytical Tools:**